 Asher Rice retained some of the habits he picked up during his four years in captivity, but he dreaded the return of the Indians.
 Throughout his life he built stockades, long after the danger had passed.
 His father built him a house in 1720, and he married and had a son.

-His brother Adonijah was never redeemed, but left the Indians at some point.
+His brother Adonijah was never redeemed, but he did leave the Indians at some point.
 Adonijah was given the Indian name Asaundugooton.
 He married a French woman, then a Dutch woman, and owned a farm near Montreal.

 The Edmund Rice Boys